Skip to main content

 The ADA, however, scrutinizes these same incentives through a different lens.
 It questions whether a large financial reward ∞ or a penalty ∞ could become coercive.
 If the financial consequence for not participating is substantial, it raises the question of whether an employee’s choice is truly free.

-This is a critical protective measure, ensuring that an individual’s decision to keep their private does not come with an insurmountable financial burden.
+This is a critical protective measure, ensuring that an individual’s decision to keep their health information private does not come with an insurmountable financial burden.
 The law is structured to protect your autonomy, ensuring that your participation is a willing partnership in your health, not an economic necessity.

 Intermediate